erroronline1/qualitymanagement/readme.md

 ![enabled eel](assets/assistant_eel.png)

-this indicates whether the assistant was lauched using the wrapper
+this indicates whether the assistant was lauched using the wrapper (*yaaaaay*). use the provided batch-file for convenience. this allows you to access the developer version if your machine supports python, copies the compiled excutable to temp to allow updates of the main executable during working hours while the application is started on several machines from a network folder and provides the pure web-view as a fallback. the python wrapper checks every ten minutes if any updates have been made (files touched after opening the application), and encourages a restart by a rotating icon if this is the case.

 ![plain web view](assets/assistant_web.png)

-this indicates whether the assistant is launched in plain web wiew
+this indicates whether the assistant is launched in plain web view (*booooo*)

 modules have to handle conditional behaviour on their own, respective python implementations require adding to and recompiling assistant.py.